Product Manager & Data Enthusiast!

 What’s stopping you?

-is one of the most fascinating careers in tech right now and is also one of the hottest careers all over the world owing to the growth opportunities in this field.
+Product Management is one of the most fascinating careers in tech right now and is also one of the hottest careers all over the world owing to the growth opportunities in this field.
 Product Managers grow to become CEOs, CXOs, and founders.
 Wonder why that is the case?

 As a Product Manager, you get to work with designers, engineers, analysts, data scientists, finance, marketing, third-party vendors, customer service, and whatnot.
 The list is endless!
 Every day is different and you need to have at least a basic level of understanding in all the domains to understand the problems.

-, design, and communication skills in a very short period by interacting with so many different stakeholders daily and getting the work done without having any formal authority over anyone.
+You learn technical, business, design, and communication skills in a very short period by interacting with so many different stakeholders daily and getting the work done without having any formal authority over anyone.
 These skills help PMs become great leaders who help turnaround the company by onboarding and motivating everyone to work towards a common vision.

 It seems like a glamorous world to people who want to get into Product Management and to some extent it is!
 In reality, Product Management is a thankless job and you are constantly on your toes to work on the next big thing, solving customer problems, driving business growth, etc.